MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/eventdetectoroemadapter/ns-eventdetectoroemadapter-eventaction.md

 ### -field EventdActionType

-A value from the [EventActionType](ne-eventdetectoroemadapter-eventactiontype.md) enumeration.  ???
+Actions to take on a detection.
+This is a value from the [EventActionType](ne-eventdetectoroemadapter-eventactiontype.md) enumeration.  ???
 TBD

 ### -field EventActionContextType

-A value from the [EventActionContextType](ne-eventdetectoroemadapter-eventactioncontexttype.md) enumeration. ???
+The types of context associated with an action.
+This is a value from the [EventActionContextType](ne-eventdetectoroemadapter-eventactioncontexttype.md) enumeration. ???
 TBD

 ### -field Confidence